 Rule 9013-2.
 Motion Documents

 (a) MOVING DOCUMENTS.
 Except as otherwise provided, the party making a motion shall serve and file: 1) a notice of hearing and motion; 2) if facts are at issue, an affidavit or verification of the motion; 3) a separate, concise memorandum of facts and law; 4) a proposed order; and 5) proof of service on those parties not automatically served through the court’s Electronic Case Filing System, as provided in Local Rule 9006-1(a).
 The notice shall state the day of the week and date and, if appropriate, the time by which a response must be filed under these rules.
 The notice shall state that unless a response opposing the motion is timely filed, the court may grant the motion without a hearing.
 The notice of hearing and motion shall comply substantially with Local Form 9013-2.

 (b) RESPONSIVE DOCUMENTS.
-Any entity opposing a motion and wishing to be heard shall file and serve a response, which shall include a concise memorandum of facts and law and, if facts are at issue, an opposing affidavit.
+Any entity opposing a motion and wishing to be heard shall file and serve a response, which shall include a concise memorandum of facts and law, if facts are at issue, an affidavit, and a proposed order.
 A response may include a request for an order denying the motion or a request for an order imposing costs, fees and expenses, but shall not include a request for any other relief.